Foundations of Transaction Fee Mechanism Design: Technical Roadmap

 \subsection{Incentive Compatibility under $\gamma$-Strict Utility}

-\paragraph{$\gamma$-strict utility.} As observed earlier in Section~\ref{sec:introweakic}, the current modeling approach does not charge for certain costs of cheating.
+\textbf{$\gamma$-strict utility.} As observed earlier in Section~\ref{sec:introweakic}, the current modeling approach does not charge for certain costs of cheating.
 Specifically, an overbid or fake transaction that is not confirmed in the present is incorrectly assumed to be free of cost.
 We therefore refine the model by changing the utility definition to account for this cost.
-As mentioned, since the exact cost is hard to predict, we define a parametrizeable utility notion called $\gamma$-strict utility, where the discount factor $\gamma \in [0, 1]$ can potentially be measured from historical data.
+As mentioned, since the exact cost is hard to predict, we define a parametrizeable utility notion called $\gamma$-strict utility, where the discount factor $\gamma \in [0, 1]$ serves as a knob to tune the tradeoff between efficiency and resilience --- see Section~\ref{sec:introweakic} for more philosophical discussions of introducing the $\gamma$ parameter and why it is a good idea even when we cannot obtain an accurate estimate of $\gamma$.

 In comparison with the utility notion introduced in Section~\ref{sec:roadmap-tfm}, the only difference here is that for any overbid or fake transaction that is not confirmed in the present, we charge the strategic player $\gamma$ times the worst-case cost, where the worst-case cost is the difference between the bid amount and the true value, since the strategic player may end up paying the full bid amount in a future block (of which it may not be the miner).
 We may assume that any fake transaction has a true value of zero.

 We can define UIC, MIC, and $c$-SCP just like before but now using the $\gamma$-strict utility notion.
 The notions UIC, MIC, and $c$-SCP under $\gamma$-strict utility are incomparable for any $\gamma \in [0, 1]$ as shown in Appendix~\ref{sec:ic-compare}.